Bobby Ray Murcer

 In 1979, Bobby Murcer was reacquired by the Yankees to play outfield and DH.
 It was a welcomed homecoming for the Yankees and Yankee fans, Murcer still was immensely popular in New York.
-The homecoming became bittersweet for Murcer as his close friend and team captain Thurman Munson was killed in a plane crash in August 1979.
-Bobby Murcer and Lou Piniella gave the eulogy for Munson, and on the night of Munson's burial, Bobby Murcer homered and also drove in the winning run to give the Yankees a victory over the Baltimore Orioles.
+The homecoming became bittersweet for Murcer as his close friend and team captain Thurman Munson was killed in a plane crash on August 2nd.
+Bobby Murcer and Lou Piniella gave the eulogy for Munson, and on the night of Munson's burial, Murcer homered and also drove in the winning run to give the Yankees a victory over the Baltimore Orioles.
 He always considered that one of the shining moments of his career.

-Murcer finally got to play in the 1981 World Series, and got the chance to get in on some Yankee postseason play.
+Murcer finally got to play in the World Series in 1981, and got the chance to get in on some Yankee postseason play.
 When he finally retired, in the middle of the 1983 season, he went to the broadcast booth.
 He was one of the most beloved Yankees of all time, and had remained a total class act throughout it all.
-Yankee fans always recognized Murcer as one of the last links between the Mantle era and the Munson/Jackson era.
+Yankee fans always recognized Murcer as one of the last links between the Mantle era and the Munson/Reggie Jackson era.
 He always carried himself well and led the team through the very lean years when the Yankees went from being a dynasty to league doormats.

 Murcer missed the 1967 and 1968 seasons due to military service.

 After his career ended, Murcer was a Yankees broadcaster until the date of his passing on July 12, 2008, except for 1989 when he was an assistant general manager for the club.
 As of 2004, he was also serving as chairman of the Baseball Assistance Team.